 In order for a baby/child (under the age of 7) to be baptised, the Catholic family, (resident in the Parish of St. Margaret Clitherow) if not already practising their faith, must begin to attend Sunday Mass for a minimum of at least 6 weeks before a baptism date can be discussed.

-To discuss this further please speak to Fr Francis after Mass.
+To discuss this further please speak to the parish priest after Mass.

 For Catholics, the Sacrament of Marriage is a partnership between a man and a woman “of the whole of life (totius vitae consortium) and which is ordered by its nature to the good of the spouses and the procreation and education of offspring.”
 The effect of the sacrament is an increase in sanctifying grace for the spouses, a participation in the divine life of God Himself.
 Marriage is not simply a legality but a vocation.